git-pull/tao-of-tmux/manuscript/08-configuration.md

 out the [status bar](#status-bar) with system stats and fancy glyphs via powerlines.

-Configuration of tmux is done through `.tmux.conf` in your `$HOME` directory.
+Configuration of tmux is managed through `.tmux.conf` in your `$HOME` directory.
 The paths `~/.tmux.conf` and `$HOME/.tmux.conf` should work on OS X, Linux, and BSD.

-Configuration is done via the file being ran on initially starting tmux, when the server is started. tmux is configured using the same commands as tmux does via shell.
-For instance, `$ tmux set-window-option -g automatic-rename`, in a shell is the same as `set-window-option -g automatic-rename` in your config.
+Configuration is done via the file being run upon initially starting tmux, when the server is started. tmux is configured using the same commands as tmux does via shell.
+For instance, `$ tmux set-window-option -g automatic-rename` in a shell is the same as `set-window-option -g automatic-rename` in your config.

 Configuration can be updated later via `source-file`, which is discussed in this chapter.

 For a sample config, I maintain a pretty decked out one at
 <https://github.com/tony/tmux-config>.
-It's permissively licensed and you're
+It's permissively licensed, and you're
 free to copy and paste from it as you wish.

 I> **Custom Configs**